Waitomo Caves

 • The only cave that is wheelchair accessible is Ruakuri Cave.

-• The Waitomo Caves are open year-round except for Christmas Day.
+• The Waitomo Caves are open all year round except for Christmas Day.

 Closing Thoughts